 Modified constraint-induced movement therapy involves restraining the side of your body unaffected by hemiplegia.
 This treatment option forces your weaker side to compensate and aims to improve your muscle control and mobility.

 Some physical therapists may recommend the use of a brace, cane, wheelchair, or walker.
-Using an assistive device may help improve muscular control and mobility.
+Using an

 It’s a good idea to consult a healthcare professional to find which device is best for you.
 They may also recommend modifications you can make to your home such as raised toilet seats, ramps, and grab bars.